-When you get a long term supply of drugs, your cost-sharing may be lower.
+When you get a long-term supply of drugs, your cost sharing may be lower.
 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
 You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.

 - 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Some of these retail pharmacies (which offer preferred cost sharing) may agree to accept the mail-order cost-sharing amount for a long-term supply of maintenance drugs.
+Other retail pharmacies may not agree to accept the mail-order cost-sharing amounts for a long-term supply of maintenance drugs.
+In this case you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Customer Service for more information (phone numbers are printed on the back cover of this booklet). - 2.
 You can use the plan's network mail-order services.
 Our plan's mail-order service allows you to order up to a 90-day supply.
 See Section 2.3 for more information about using our mail-order services.